Bioproducts and Biosystems Engineering

 Areas of Specialization

 Following their sophomore year, students combine their interests with one of the following areas of specializations (or sub-plans).
-Click on them to learn more about course requirements, careers, and undergraduate research opportunities.
+Learn more about course requirements, careers, and undergraduate research opportunities:

 - Bioproducts Engineering